yolken/yolken-blog/site/_posts/2019-06-09-rules-for-better-interviews.md

 ### Rule 1: Coding problems should be done on a computer, not a whiteboard

-Writing code on a whiteboard made sense 25 years ago, before laptops were ubiquitous and when compiling and testing small programs could be painful due to primitive dev tooling.
+Writing code on a whiteboard made sense 25 years ago, before laptops were ubiquitous and when compiling and testing small programs could be painful due to primitive tooling.
 Now, there's really no good reason to do it.
 Unless you happen to be at a company where software is written without computers, having a candidate use a computer is much closer to the work in the actual job and, therefore, is a more accurate way to predict job performance.